Yankees vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Anthony Rizzo and the New York Yankees will see Alek Manoah on the mound for the Toronto Blue Jays in the second game of a three-game series, Saturday at 1:05 PM ET.
+The Toronto Blue Jays and New York Yankees will meet on Sunday at Yankee Stadium, at 1:35 PM ET, with Vladimir Guerrero Jr. and Anthony Rizzo among those expected to deliver at the plate.

-The Yankees are the favorite in this one, at -165, while the underdog Blue Jays have +140 odds to upset.
-The matchup's over/under has been set at 7.5 runs.
+The Blue Jays are the favorite in this one, at -135, while the underdog Yankees have +110 odds to upset.
+An 8.5-run total has been set for the game.

 Yankees vs. Blue Jays Odds & Info